Kampong Thom province: History

 The previous name of the province was Kampong Pous Thom ('Port', 'City of the Great Snakes').
 According to local legend, at a lakeside dock near the Sen River, a pair of large snakes inhabited a nearby cave.
 On every Buddhist holiday, the snakes would make appearances to the people nearby who then began to refer to the area as Kampong Pous Thom.
 Eventually the snakes disappeared and the name was shortened to Kampong Thom.
 During the Colonial Cambodia period, the French divided Cambodian territory into provinces and named most of them according to the local popular names for the respective areas.

 Kampong Thom was a powerful capital in Southeast Asia during the Funan period.
 Prasat Sambor Prei Kuk, dating from the Chenla era, is in Kampong Thom province.

 The ancient temple complex of Sambor Prei Kuk in northern Kampong Thom.

 Geography

+Tree-cover loss year in Kampong Thom, 2001-2024, from the Global Forest Change dataset.

+The Prey Lang Wildlife Sanctuary landscape spans Kampong Thom and neighbouring provinces, and has included a registered REDD+ project under Japan’s Joint Crediting Mechanism for which Conservation International Cambodia has been described as a coordinator.

 Two of the three core areas in Tonlé Sap Biosphere Reserve lie in Kampong Thom.